 - Positional stability.
 Will the helmet be in place on the head at critical times?

 - Retention system strength.
 Are the chin straps strong enough to hold the helmet in place during impact?

-- Extent of protection.
-What area(s) of the head are protected by a helmet?
+- The extent of protection.
+What area(s) of the head does a helmet protect?

 - Size.
-Your helmet should fit comfortably all the way around your head, even if you need to use additional pads.
+Your helmet should comfortably fit around your head, even if you need to use additional pads.

 - Strap.
 When you fasten the chin strap, the helmet should not shift around on your head.
 The strap should fit around your ear and under your chin snugly.

 - Fit.
 You should wear your helmet low on your forehead, just above your eyebrows.

 - Sticker.
 Look for stickers that indicate the manufacturer met minimum DOT safety standards for a motorcycle helmet.

 When motorcycle helmet manufacturers make helmets, they might have a defect in the design or execution of the design that escapes the attention of relevant parties until a biker’s helmet fails.